-- 1. Suppliers of the Group shall be responsible for ensuring that their own suppliers and subcontractors are subject to principles of conduct equivalent to those established in this section. - 2.
-The actions performed and the procedures used by suppliers to comply with their obligations towards the Group may not entail an indirect or intermediate violation of this Code of Ethics, the corporate policies or the other rules of the Governance and Sustainability System.
+- 1. Suppliers of the companies of the Iberdrola Group shall be responsible for ensuring that their own suppliers and subcontractors are subject to principles of conduct equivalent to those established in this section. - 2.
+The actions performed and the procedures used by suppliers to comply with their obligations towards the Group's companies may not entail an indirect or intermediate violation of this Code of Ethics, the corporate policies or the other rules of the Governance and Sustainability System.